-Bihar: Six killed after Seemanchal Express derails, probe ordered
+Bihar: 7 killed after 11 coaches of Seemanchal Express derails, 'rail fracture' likely reason

-Patna, Feb 03: Nine bogies of the Jogbani-Anand Vihar Terminal Seemanchal Express have derailed.
-The incident took place at Bihar's Sahadai Buzurg at around 3.52 am on Sunday.
+Patna, Feb 03: At least seven people have died and 24 others were injured after nine coaches of Delhi-bound Seemanchal Express derailed on Sunday in Bihar's Vaishali at 3.52 AM.
+Several people are reported to be injured.

-The incident took place as the train passed Mehnar Road.
-At least six persons are said to have died in the accident.
-Railway officials have been rushed to the spot and rescue operations are underway.
+Rajesh Kumar, CPRO, ECR confirmed that prima facie cause of the accident appeared to be rail fracture of CMS X-Ing at Barauni end of station yard.
+"Unaffected 12 coaches are being moved to Hajipur where more coaches to be attached&train will move for Anand Vihar Terminal railway station," he said in a press statement.
+Kumar added that the injured had been shifted to nearby hospitals, district hospitals, and Railway hospitals.

 Meanwhile, a team of doctors have been rushed to the spot.
 Accident relief train has also moved for carrying out relief and rescue operations.
 Officials said the injured have been taken to nearby hospitals.